-Shown as Sydney time, adjust for regional differences.
-Socceroos replays available Fox Sports of Australia at varying times after the completion of the match.
+Fixtures shown as Sydney time, adjust for regional differences.
+Socceroos replays available on-demand using Kayo Sports after the completion of the match.

 Watch or Stream the Socceroos Live

-Residents of Australia can access Fox Sports through the Foxtel from Telstra sport combo.
-With the sports combo you can watch the matches from the comfort of home, and if you have to be out and about you can stream the Socceroos free to eligible devices with the Foxtel Go app.
+Residents of Australia can access Fox Sports through the 14 day Kayo free trial offering.
+With this Kayo Sports trial you can stream the Socceroos free to eligible devices and browsers, including select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, Google Chromecast, as well as Safari, Firefox, Chrome and Microsoft Edge, with new apps and platforms arriving soon.
 Telstra customers can stream the games using the My Football Live App for no charge, while non-subscribers can grab a weekly, monthly or annual pass.